 The mission of my work is to support those who wish to return to their internal wisdom and innate human knowing — and who desire to honor it as valuable, changeable, and imperfect.
 I always try to guide my clients and students back to pleasure, because I believe that pleasure helps undo and free us from harmful cultural, communal, and familial messages about the body and sex.

-I aim to create spaces held specifically for queer folx and women outside the bounds of heteronormitivity.
 I believe that a loving relationship between the body, mind, and spiritual self — however that may look — is critical to dismantling the systems of oppression that functionally rely on its severance.
 Reconnecting and repairing these relationships is essential to the opportunity for every body on this planet to thrive.

 As we welcome in the new year, I want to invite you to feel into what is important to you and your pleasure.
 Here are some questions to consider below — consider making yourself a cup of tea and pulling out your journal to record your answers in a comfortable spot, if it feels good to do so.